-Police shooting victim: ‘I don’t ever want to go back to that state’
+Police shot him and blew up his house.
+He says he’s ‘thankful to be alive.’

 Col. John Cote, chief of the state police, said that officers shot Grendell after a 20-hour standoff when they drew him out of the house by detonating an explosive and Grendell continued walking toward them with a firearm.

 A Go Fund Me campaign, set up by Grendell’s godson, Jake Irish, seeks to raise $2,000 to help Grendell get back on his feet.
+As of mid-afternoon Friday, the fund had raised $810.

 It fell to the town of Dixmont and neighbors to clean up the debris from Grendell’s destroyed home as his homeowner’s insurance refused to pay the claim, his attorney said.
 First Selectman David Bright said state police refused to pay the $2,000 cost, so the town would ask the Legislature to reimburse it.